lffg/fdb/docs/spec.md

       > "regular tables" to store the next pages of the object schema.

 Each "data page" is stored as a heap page.
-Records are stored sequentially and a record may not surpass the maximum page size.
+Records are stored sequentially and a record's size may not surpass the maximum page size.

 Pages may be padded with zeroes at the end if the next record doesn't fit into the page; hence, this record is stored on the next page.
-In the future, as an optimization, variable-length fields (such as strings or blobs) will be stored separately so that this padding doesn't waste much space.
+In the future, as an optimization, variable-length fields (such as strings or blobs) will be stored separately so that this padding doesn't waste much space since one can store more tiny records (without variable-lengthened fields) in the data page.

-### TODO
+### Slotted Pages (not yet implemented)

-Each "data page" (e.g. heap pages used to store tables) are formatted as a slotted page.
+Each "data page" (e.g. heap pages used to store tables) is formatted as a slotted page.
 E.g.:

 ![slotted page diagram](./assets/slotted-page.png)